Madelynn hesitated on the doorstep.

 “Come in, honey—you’re letting all the warm air out.”
 Grandma’s voice was kind, and it would be unthinkable to disobey.
 Dad had explained that this was Grandma’s last Christmas, and they all had to try to be extra nice.

-Mom bustled around, setting things to rights.
-Madelynn joined her, setting out hors d’oevres on the holly-patterned tablecloth.
-She had no idea what she should do.
+Mom bustled around, putting things to rights.
+Madelynn joined her, setting out hors d’oevres on the green-and-red plaid tablecloth.
+She had no idea what else she should do.
 What do you say to someone who’s dying?
 All she could think of was “I’m sorry.”
 Dying scared her.
-It shamed her, too—that she was afraid to talk to Grandma now, as if cancer was something catching.
+It shamed her, too—that she was afraid to talk to Grandma now, as if cancer were something she could catch.

-Everybody was acting like there was nothing wrong at all, and that felt worse than being sad.
+Everyone was acting like there was nothing wrong, and that made it even worse.
 Madelynn ground her teeth and thumped the basket of rolls down on the table.
-She didn’t even care about getting presents.
-All she wanted from Christmas was for it to be over, so she could escape to her room with a book.
+All she wanted from this Christmas was for it to be over.
+Maybe then she could escape to her room with a book.

-She got through dinner, saying polite, correct things about seventh grade.
+She got through dinner, saying polite, correct things about eighth grade.
 What did it matter if she got an A in history?
 Grandma was dying.
-And everyone just sat and watched it happen.
+And everyone just sat around and watched it happen.
 It was worse when they moved to the living room, and she couldn’t even pretend to pay attention to her food.
-Now they were all talking about a Christmas letter Grandma had gotten from Aunt Martha.
+Now they were all sitting around the coffee table, talking about a Christmas letter Grandma had gotten from Aunt Martha.
 They hardly ever saw Aunt Martha.

 “Madelynn, will you see if it’s snowing?”
 Grandma asked.

-Madelynn twitched aside the curtains from her perch on the arm of the tweed couch.
+Madelynn twitched aside the lace curtains from her perch on the arm of the overstuffed chair.
 “Sorry, Grandma—there’s still no snow.”

 “It hardly ever snows on Christmas,” Dad said gently.